 Jesús M. Martín-Marroquín is currently Head of the Occupational Risk Prevention Department and Researcher at the Agrifood and Sustainable Process Division in CARTIF Technology Center.
 He is also a PhD candidate in Environmental Engineering at the University of Valladolid, ITAP Institute.
 Mr. Martín received the Chemistry Bachelor's Degree in the field of Chemical Engineering at Valladolid University (Spain) in 1994.
 He has a Master's Degree on Occupational Risk Prevention, received in 1998, in the specialties of Safety at Work, Industrial Hygiene, and Psychosociology and Applied Ergonomics.
 From 1997 to 1999 he joined R&D Department of Ebro Agrícola (sugar company) where studied de sugar decoloration process.
-From 2000 Mr. Martín develops his professional career in CARTIF where he has been involved in research related to chemical recycling of plastic waste and biodigestion processes.
+From 2000 Mr. Martín develops his professional career in CARTIF where he has been involved in research related to chemical recycling of plastic waste and biodirection processes.
+He is the author of over 15 articles. plastic waste and biodigestion processes.
 He is the author of over 15 articles, 15 papers at international conferences and organizer of a number of workshops.